Larry A. SilversteinChairman

 Mrs. Hudnell is a member of the Society for Human Resource Management (SHRM) and the National Association for Female Executives (NAFE).
 A native of Brooklyn, New York, Mrs. Hudnell and her husband have been married for 31 years and have two adult children.
 She has been named among the 25 Influential Black Women in Business in 2016 by The Network Journal, a New York-based monthly African-American business magazine aimed at professionals and business owners.

-Sandy Jacolow joined Silverstein Properties in 2011 as Chief Information Officer, a role in which he oversees the technology initiatives that support the company's financial, operations and development activities.
+Yael Urman joined Silverstein Properties in 2018 as Chief Information Officer, a role in which she oversees the technology initiatives that support the company's financial, operations and development activities.

 Ms. Urman has held various leadership roles in Energy, IT services, Biotech and Pharma.
 In her most recent role, she served as the Director of Applications at PBF Energy, a Fortune 135 independent petroleum-refiner company with five refineries in the US.
 She led system strategy, built an IT organization from the ground up, and drove technology innovation to support a rapidly growing company.

 Prior to PBF, Ms. Urman was the Head of Information Technology at Ness Technology North America, a global Information Technology Services company, where she managed the entire IT spectrum.
 Prior to Ness, she was the Director of IT for Teva Pharmaceuticals Global Operations (the world’s largest manufacturer of generic pharmaceuticals).
 She led the design and implementation of the company’s IT strategy for 36 manufacturing sites worldwide.

 In her early career Ms. Urman held several positions with Serono (now Merck-Serono), a leading Swiss-based biotech company.
 Among them, she led the global implementation of Oracle Supply Chain and managed the production planning and industrial engineering teams.